 The City Planner may refer the application to other affected or interested agencies for review and comment.
-D. Public Hearing and Decision by Board of Adjustment
+D. Public Hearing and Decision by Commission

-(1) Following notice and a public hearing as required in Section 2.3.1, the Board of Adjustment shall approve, approve with conditions or deny the variance request based on the recommendation of the City Planner and the review criteria below.
+(1) Following notice and a public hearing as required in Section 2.3.1, the Commission shall approve, approve with conditions or deny the variance request based on the recommendation of the City Planner and the review criteria below.

-(2) The Board of Adjustment may attach any condition to the permit necessary to protect the health, safety and welfare of the community and minimize adverse impacts on adjacent properties.
+(2) The Commission may attach any condition to the permit necessary to protect the health, safety and welfare of the community and minimize adverse impacts on adjacent properties.